-Travel on bike through open landscapes, forests that stretch into the horizon and beautiful lakes. Ätradalsleden snakes through Falkenberg and Falköping and is 199 kilometres long in total, of which 146 km are entirely car-free.
+Travel on bike through open landscapes, forests that stretch into the horizon and beautiful lakes. Ätradalsleden snakes through Falkenberg and Falköping and is 199 kilometres long in total, of which a lagre part is entirely car-free.
 The remaining stretches follow country roads that pass through beautiful nature and interesting stops.

 Start and finish

 Ätradalsleden stretches from Falköping in the north to Falkenberg in the south, where it joins up with Kattegattleden.
 You decide yourself which stretch you want to cover on bike and where you want to start your journey.
-Some recommended starting points are Falköping, Ulricehamn, Tranemo, Fegen, Svenljunga and Falkenberg.
-If you want to bike from Falkenberg to Fegen, it is a 53 km stretch.
+Some recommended starting points are Falköping, Ulricehamn, Tranemo, Svenljunga, Fegen and Falkenberg.

-The trail can be divided into four stages consisting of a total of 199 km.
+The trail can be divided into four stages consisting of a total of 200 km.
 The northern part of the trail runs exclusively on the old railway embankment between Falköping and Ambjörnarp.
 This stretch has been free of trains for many years now, and the old embankment has since been turned into a flat paved bike path.
 The stretch between Ambjörnarp and Falkenberg goes through small low-traffic rural roads, mostly on asphalt, but also hard-packed gravel in some parts.
-Some parts here also run along old railway embankments.
 Please note that the trail currently lacks any consistent physical signage.

 Accommodation and attractions along the way